rchui/pipy/README.md

-# Pipy: Service Dependency Management for Python
+# Pipy: Consistent Python Development Environments
-Pipy helps you manage the entire life cycle of your Python service.
-It operates across development, testing, and production to create consistent, reproducible environments not matter what stage you are at.
+`Pipy` helps you manage your python development environment and is meant to serve as a replacement to `virtualenv`.
+Instead of virtual environments, `pipy` launches, pauses, and unpauses containers to create isolated and reproducible development environments.

 ## Introduction